castrojo/castrojo.github.io/_posts/2018-04-23-video-conferencing.md

 - A decent set of headphones - Personal preference.
 I like open back ones for the home but pack a noise cancelling set for when I am on the road.

 What about an integrated headset and microphone?
 This totally depends on the type.
 I tend to prefer the full sound of a real microphone but the boom mics on some of these headsets are quite good.
 If you have awesome heaphones already you can [add a modmic](https://antlionaudio.com/) to turn them into headsets.
-I find that even the most garbage dedicated headsets sound better than earbud microphones.
+I find that even the most budget dedicated headsets sound better than earbud microphones.

 ### Stuff to get rid of

 - Your shitty earbuds - Seriously.
 If you're going to be a remote worker _invest in respecting your coworker's time_.
-A full hour long design session with you holding up a garbage earbud microphone up to your face is not awesome for anybody.
+A full hour long design session with you holding up a junky earbud microphone up to your face is not awesome for anybody.
 They're fine if you want to use them for listening, but don't use the mic.

 - "But this iPhone was $1000, my earbud mic is fine."
 Nope.
 You sound like crap.